ids-s1-21/project-Data_Pirates/README.md

 directly and significantly.
-Firstly, as our intuition would have us expect, there is a strong relationship between certain economic and societal qualities which is shown by visualizing the GDP per capita and deathrate + infant mortality + phones per 1000.
+Firstly, as our intuition would have us expect, there is a strong relationship between certain economic and societal qualities which is shown by visualizing the GDP per capita and deathrate, infant mortality, phones per 1000.
 Furthermore, we saw that there was a quite a strong relationship (at least on a continental scale) between geographical qualities and economic qualities which is shown by visualizing different economic sectors against continents, and